nightscribe/night-land-website/TO-DO-NEXT.md

     I have begun "A Mouse in the Walls of the Lesser Redoubt", which at about 38,000 words is the longest single story on the site, aside from the coming _Anima._ In the Joomla version of the sight, I had to break it into 8 parts, because some of the author's sections were too long for a Joomla article.
 I restore it now to Nigel Atkinson's original 6 parts, on as many separate HTML pages, each of which will average about 6,000 words.
 Because that's pretty long, I am considering figuring out how to add sub-sections to the Table of Contents, for the convenience of the reader.

-    To come: the footer of Part I. Then the next five story parts.
+    To come: the next five story parts.